B4SEE/PCC/README.md

 ---

-## Infinitely generating maze with pseudo 3D ASCII view
+## Maze game with ASCII view

 This project is a semester assignment for the PCC winter course 2024/2025.
-It features maze game with an ASCII view.
+It features maze game with ASCII view.

 ---